Hi! So glad you stopped by.

 “That Melinda loved Leroy with all her heart and soul was obvious.
 I sensed she would die for her brother, if necessary.
 He would die for her, too.
 They were that close.
 Separated by the war in the 1940s as Melinda embarked on aUSO European tour, Leroy held his own at home going to school and learning a trade.
 Leroy’s traumatic childhood was becoming a faded memory.
 By the 1950s Melinda was starting her actress career with Leroy by her side.
 She definitely was at the right place and the right time to be discovered.
 The newspapers and magazines printed everything they could about Leroy’s horrific torture, Melinda’s compassionate care for her brother, and the newsworthy but awful life at an orphanage.
 We finish up back at the manor in 2010 with Melinda assuring Louise, “I won’t look for any more excitement in my life.
 I’m going to settle down and enjoy my time here.”

 The end of the story is just as traumatic as its beginning, but the ride in-between is well worth the reading.
 Great Falls Library and Great Falls Tribune.

 Melinda Mahoney Powers can be purchased at Kindle Amazon, $2.99 (digital); Amazon.com, $15.00 paperback; or from me, author Kathryn Braund, 1501 9th Street South, Great Falls, MT 59405, $15.00 (shipping free, one signed paperback copy).

-If you enjoyed this little blurb about Melinda, come visit next week.
-We meet on Fridays.
+If you enjoyed this little blurb about Melinda, do come visit again.
 I’m going to tell you about my 4th novel, Prisoners in Paradise.